-Some known users of Circle CI are Udemy, Nextdoor, GoPro and more!
+Some known users of Circle CI are Udemy, Nextdoor, GoPro, and more!

 Travis CI supports open-source projects as well and offers a free plan for the same.
 Open source users get unlimited builds and 3 concurrent jobs for free!
 Travis CI also offers enterprise-grade access control fully utilizing access permissions from GitHub and GitHub Enterprise.
 Therefore, giving you access at a granular level for builds and projects.

 Additionally, Travis CI gives you the option to scale up capacity on-demand, so you can run just one build or a thousand!
-It also integrated with your customized build setup, such as Docker, or you can use its inbuilt environment as well, giving you the means to fully control libraries and services for every build.
+It is also integrated with your customized build setup, such as Docker, or you can use its inbuilt environment as well, giving you the means to fully control libraries and services for every build.
 Also, it integrates well with GitHub and GitHub Flow for merging code, and Github enterprise for source code management.

 Did you find what you were looking for?

 VEXXHOST is now offering a managed version of Zuul, the CI/CD tool mentioned above.
-We are here to not only take care of the infrastructure layer underneath but also provide you with management, monitoring, support and upgrade services for the tool.
+We are here to not only take care of the infrastructure layer underneath but also provide you with management, monitoring, support, and upgrade services for the tool.
 It is brought to you as a fully-managed solution, allowing you to focus on your core competencies!